What Kind of Meters Does PSREC Use?

 What if I Don’t Want a Radio Meter?

-For years, PSREC has been systematically eliminating self-read meters to save money.
-Our project is now close to completion.
-But, if you want an analog meter, PSREC can accommodate you.
+If you want a non-transmitting meter, PSREC can accommodate you.
 PSREC’s AMR Opt-Out Policy (PDF) is very simple.
-PSREC charges a meter change out fee based on the actual cost to change your meter from radio to analog.
-The change out fee includes costs for travel, labor, and the actual cost of the analog meter.
+PSREC charges a meter change out fee based on the actual cost to change your meter from radio to non-transmitting.
+The change out fee includes costs for travel, labor, and the actual cost of the non-transmitting meter.